 In addition to emptying skimmer baskets, you should also check and empty your above-ground pool‘s pump basket every day.
 This basket holds debris that made it past the skimmer baskets or were pulled in through the pool’s drains.
 Emptying this basket daily can keep the debris from getting into the pump itself and clogging the impeller and reducing the amount of water that is flowing through the system.
 Before emptying the basket, remember to turn off the pump.

 6. Learn how to winterize an above-ground pool properly.

 If you live in an area where pools must be winterized, doing so properly will ensure it’s in a safe and usable shape next year.
 While you could pay to have a local maintenance service winterize your pool, you can also do it yourself to save money.

 To winterize the pool, start by performing a thorough cleaning.
 It’s actually best to leave above-ground pools filled with water for the winter, rather than draining them.
-After cleaning the pool, ensure the chlorine and pH levels are balanced and add in winterizing chemicals like this highly rated kit available at Amazon.
+After cleaning the pool, ensure the chlorine and pH levels are balanced and add in winterizing chemicals, such as In the Swim’s Pool Closing Kit.

 Then, remove and safely store the pump, filter, skimmer, pool lines, ladders, and any other accessories and supplies.
 Finally, cover the pool using an air pillow and pool cover.
 The air pillow will hold up the cover, preventing it from freezing with the water in the pool.

 7. Install a sump pump to protect your house from leaks.